-Post-acute care is a critical part of the healing process for patients, particularly seniors, following hospitalization.
+Post-acute care is a crucial part of the recovery process for patients after hospitalization, particularly for seniors.
 Understanding how it fits into the recovery journey and how to choose the right facility for you or your loved one can give you peace of mind as you prepare for hospital discharge.

 What is post-acute care?

 Post-acute care covers a range of medical and supportive care services, such as rehabilitation, palliative services, and the management of chronic illnesses and/or disabilities, provided to patients who are transitioning from an acute care setting — such as a hospital — but are not yet ready to return home.
 The goal is to increase a person’s ability to care for themselves and become more independent.

 Your care team may recommend you or your loved one to receive post-acute care for a variety of reasons, including:

 - Short-term rehabilitative care: Patients who require short-term rehabilitative care or therapy following an illness, surgery, or injury may need help regaining their independence and returning to their daily activities.

 - Preventing unnecessary hospital readmission: Post-acute care aims to prevent unnecessary hospital readmissions by promoting the functional recovery of older adults and ensuring they receive the appropriate care and support needed after discharge.

 - Frailty: Patients who are considered fragile due to exhaustion, weakness, weight loss, limited physical activity and/or walking slowly may require post-acute care to help regain their strength and functioning.

 - Physical or mental limitations: Patients who have physical or mental limitations that make it unsafe for them to be at home alone might need post-acute care services to support their recovery and ensure supervised care.

 There are different types of post-acute care available to support a patient’s recovery and maximize their functioning after hospitalization.
 Some of the main types include: